TromsFylkestrafikk/ragnarok-entur/docs/SINK-ROUTES.md

 ## Source

 Entur is the national registry for all public transport in Norway.
 The registry contains data about daily departures and routes.
-This includes name, type, latitude, longitude, valid to/from date.
+This includes name, type, latitude, longitude, valid to/from date and stop places.